-The struggled she had was that she felt as if she had no value to the group unless she maintained unique interests.
+The struggle she had was that she felt as if she had no value to the group unless she maintained unique interests.
 I distinctly remember her throwing big birthday parties every year with different themes and no matter how much fun everyone seemed to be having, she often felt alone and misunderstood.

 Enneagram 4 Child In Stress